 The practicum is a structured and supervised professional experience with an approved agency for which students receive academic credit.
 As a working partnership between students and public health agencies, the practicum offers students hands-on experience in an area of public health with the goal of furthering students' practical experience while enhancing the work of public health.
 Students have the opportunity to demonstrate an integration of coursework into a real-world setting.
-Prerequisite: Permission of the Department Chair.
-Pre- or Co-requisite: HSC 599.
+Prerequisite: Permission of the Program Director.